 5. Visit Vatican City

-7. Watch the sun set from the Spanish Steps
+7. Watch the Sunset from the Spanish Steps

-8. Throw a coin in the Trevi Fountain
+8. Throw a Coin in the Trevi Fountain

-Trastvere is a trendy, hipster neighborhood in the heart of Rome.
+The Trastevere area is a trendy, hipster neighborhood in the heart of Rome.
 It takes you a bit out of the crowds and tourist spots and allows you to enjoy the city at your leisure.
 With tons of bars, restaurants, and shops you could spend all day in this hidden neighborhood.